joshcorr/SecretManagement.Hashicorp.Vault.KV/README.md

 [![GitHubSuper-Linter][]][GitHubSuper-LinterLink]
 [![PSGallery][]][PSGalleryLink]

 A PowerShell SecretManagement extension for Hashicorp Vault Key Value (KV) Engine.
 This supports version 1, version2, and  cubbyhole (similar to v1).
-It does not currently support all of the version 2 features like versioned secrets, or metadata.
+It does not currently support all of the version 2 features like versioned secrets.

 > **NOTE: This project is not a maintained by Hashicorp.**
 > **I work on this in my free time because I use Vault.**